yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     echo "Enter the location (i.e. westus, centralus, eastus):" && read location
     ```

+    Enter the name of a resource group you want to deploy the resources to (i.e. TailSpinToysRG).
+If it does not already exist, the template will create it.
+Then, press **Enter**

+    Next, you're prompted to enter an Azure region (location) where you want to deploy your resources to (i.e. westus, centralus, eastus).

+    Enter the name of an Azure region and then press **Enter**.

-    Next, create the resource group:
+2. Create the resource group:

     ```bash
     az group create --name $resourceGroupName --location "$location"
     ```

-    Validate that you are in the correct directory.
+3. Validate that you are in the correct directory.
 Run an `ls` command and you should see the output `azuredeploy.json`.
 If you don't see that file, use `cd <directory>` to move to the correct folder.

     ```bash
     ls